 *Minimum 15 students per tour

-Please Note: If you are a group of 10 or more, please let us know in advance of your planned visit (date/time) at firstname.lastname@example.org.
+Please Note: The Future Cities Centre will not be available to the public for self-guided tours.
+Please join us on a Weekend Public Tour or Private Tour to visit the space.
+Learn more here.
+If you are a group of 10 or more, please let us know in advance of your planned visit (date/time) at email@example.com.
 Then we can inform you of any scheduled events or specific areas of the site that are closed.
 Also, please note the City of Toronto’s Park Policy below for the Weston Family Quarry Garden and Don Valley Brick Works Park.

 Please note that the Weston Family Quarry Garden and Don Valley Brick Works Park (the park, trails and ponds behind Evergreen Brick Works) is maintained by the City of Toronto.
 Access to this natural area is carefully managed in order to protect the sensitive and valuable ecosystem.